dawranliou/dawranliou.com/content/13-getting-start-with-python-internals.md

 Slug: getting-start-python-internals
 Authors: Daw-Ran Liou
 Summary: How to start exploring Python internals
-Cover:
+Cover: images/python-logo.png

 _This article is a summary of what I learned from Philip Guo's [CPython internals: A ten-hour codewalk through the Python interpreter source code](http://pgbovine.net/cpython-internals.htm).
+I highly recommend you to go through his course.
+He go through great materials in his videos.
+You can think of this article as a companion text version of his course, so you can come back for your own references.
+The only major difference between Philip Guo's course and this article is the Python version.
+In his course he was using 2.7.8.
+This article I'm using the 3.6.0 code.
-In this article, you'll know the very basic things to the Python internals, and, hopefully, be able to explore the Python internals on your own._
+In this article, you'll know the very basic things about Python internals, and, hopefully, be able to explore the Python internals on your own._

 # What does (C)Python do to my code?